Tehnix/template-mobile-wasm/README.md

 Done!

-As the final step we drag-n-drop ./ios/Shared.xcframework and ./bindings/shared.swift into the XCode project whereever you want them.
+As the final step we drag-n-drop ./ios/Shared.xcframework and ./bindings/shared.swift into the Xcode project whereever you want them.
 I personally like to create a new group (folder) called `Generated` for them (the `build-ios.sh` script assumes that's the case).